Who are the Institutional Holders in HUYA Inc. (HUYA)?

 The top institutional shareholder in the company is Morgan Stanley with over 22.1 million shares valued at $440.37 million.
 The investor’s holdings represent 26.64% of the HUYA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is ARK Investment Management, LLC with 11.6 million shares valued at $231.21 million to account for 13.99% of the shares outstanding.
 The other top investors are Capital World Investors which holds 4.56 million shares representing 5.50% and valued at over $90.94 million, while FIL LTD holds 5.21% of the shares totaling 4.32 million with a market value of $86.17 million.

-HUYA Inc. (NYSE: HUYA) is 31.31% higher on its value in year-to-date trading and has touched a low of $11.78 and a high of $36.33 in the current 52-week trading range.
+HUYA Inc. (NYSE: HUYA) is 25.49% higher on its value in year-to-date trading and has touched a low of $11.78 and a high of $36.33 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The HUYA stock was last observed hovering at around $25.88 in the last trading session, with the day’s gains setting it 0.29% off its average median price target of $181.09 for the next 12 months.
-It is also 89.05% off the consensus price target high of $239.04 offered by 13 analysts, but current levels are 82.03% higher than the price target low of $145.64 for the same period.
+The HUYA stock was last observed hovering at around $25.98 in the last trading session, with the day’s loss setting it -0.97% off its average median price target of $181.09 for the next 12 months.
+It is also 89.54% off the consensus price target high of $239.04 offered by 13 analysts, but current levels are 82.83% higher than the price target low of $145.64 for the same period.

 HUYA Inc. (HUYA) Analyst Forecasts